 It’s more than a little odd but this comes about because IHG sets a higher cost per point for purchases of 25,000 points or less.
 The 100% bonus is independent of this cost/point.

 To get the best value out of this promotion you need to buy at least 26,000 IHG Rewards points.

 Should You Buy Points?

 As usual, my golden rule about miles and points sales comes into play here (more than ever before) so no one should be buying points in this sale without a solid plan in place for how they’re going to use them…and use them soon.

 Having now said all of that, it’s important to point out that at 0.5 cents/point, this sale can offer great deals at some of the more expensive properties in the IHG portfolio.
-A room costing 60,000 – 70,000 points per night will effectively cost you $300 – $350 per night (including all taxes and fees) if you use points purchased in this sale and that can represent a big saving on the cash rate that’s being offered on the same date(s).
+A room costing 65,000 – 75,000 points per night will effectively cost you $325 – $375 per night (including all taxes and fees) if you use points purchased in this sale and that can represent a big saving on the cash rate that’s being offered on the same date(s).

 Just be sure to check that the cash price for the same night isn’t also very low – that would make an award booking uneconomic.

 In further good news, the deals can get even better if you have the right credit card.